-Maintenance
+Maintenance Lubricating and Greasing Instructions

-Lubricating and Greasing Instructions
+The A and B Units should be well oiled and greased in order to run properly.

-The engine should be well oiled and greased in order to run properly.
 Regularly lubricate all axles and pickup rollers to prevent squeaking.
 Use light household oil, such as that found in M.T.H.'s maintenance kit.
 Do not over oil.
 Use only a drop or two on each pivot point.